sponnify/map_tournament_wiki/index.md

 nav_order: 1
 ---

-# Welcome to the MAP Tournament Handbook
+# Welcome to the official handbook for Mapping Appreciation Project

-Welcome to the official handbook for the Mapping Appreciation Project Tournament.
-While most tournaments provide this information in a traditional rules document, we've structured this wiki to be more intuitive and user-friendly, making it easier to find exactly what you need.
+Welcome to the official handbook for the Mapping Appreciation Project.
+While most tournaments provide this information in a traditional rules document, we've structured this wiki to be more intuitive and user-friendly.

 ## Quick Access by Role